 The School Board is committed to providing a safe, positive, productive, and nurturing educational environment for all of its students.
 The Board encourages the promotion of positive interpersonal relations between members of the school community.
-Bullying behavior toward a student, whether by other students, staff, or third parties is strictly prohibited and will not be tolerated.
+Bullying behavior toward a student, whether by other students, staff, or third parties, is strictly prohibited and shall not be tolerated.
+At all times, the safety of the victim of bullying shall be a priority.
 This prohibition includes physical, verbal, and psychological abuse as provided herein.
-The Board will not tolerate any gestures, comments, threats, or actions which cause or threaten to cause bodily harm or personal degradation.
-Bullying committed by students toward other students is strictly prohibited.
-Engaging in bullying conduct described in this rule by use of data or computer software that is accessed through any computer, any computer system, or any computer network is also prohibited.
+The Board shall not tolerate any gestures, comments, threats, or actions which cause or threaten to cause bodily harm or personal degradation.
+Engaging in cyberbullying," which is bullying that occurs through the use of data or computer software" that is accessed through a computer, computer system, computer network, or cellular telephone or other wireless or cellular communications device also is prohibited.
+This policy applies when a student is on school grounds immediately before or during school hours, immediately after school hours, or at any other time when the school is being used by a school group; off school grounds at a school activity, function, or event; traveling to or from school or a school activity, function, or event; or, using property or equipment provided by the school.
+Additionally, this policy applies regardless of the physical location when: